mili-tan/ArashiDNS.Aoi/README.md

 ##### IPv6 Support

 Full IPv6 support is available, but in many cases IPv4 is still preferred.
-You may need to force `AAAA` lookups or ipv6 server listening addresse.
+You may need to force `AAAA` lookups or ipv6 server listening addresses.

 ##### EDNS-Client-Subnet

 EDNS-Client-Subnet is enabled by default.
-Your upstream origin DNS server also needs to support EDNS-Client-Subnet just to work.
-If your server is hosted in ECS or behind CDN, The request need include `X-Forwarded-For` or `X-Real-IP`.
+Your upstream origin DNS server also needs to support EDNS-Client-Subnet for it to work.
+If your server is hosted in ECS or behind CDN, The request need to include `X-Forwarded-For` or `X-Real-IP`.

 If you wish to disable it, please enter EDNS-Client-Subnet IP `0.0.0.0` in your client.

 ## Feedback

 - As a starter, there may be many problems, so please forgive me.
-- If you have bug report or feature request, please send issues.
+- If you have bugs report or feature request, please send issues.
-- If you have added new feature or fixed bug, please submit a PR to me as well, thank you very much.
+- If you have added new feature or fixed bugs, please submit a PR to me as well, thank you very much.
 - I'm not a native English speaker, so forgive my typo and grammatical errors.
 If possible, please talk with me in Chinese.

 ## Credits